 60% of visitors to OTAs visit your website.
 As a smart hotelier, would you not want to capitalise on this visit and bag a commission-free direct booking?
 Edwin Saldanha shares his insights on why a booking engine is important.

-For those who look at numbers under a microscope, the Internet Booking Engine is profitable channel – sans commission – that you should not ignore.
+For those who look at numbers under a microscope, the Internet Booking Engine is a profitable channel – sans commission – that you should not ignore.

 What makes an IBE so precious?